jlundoe/jl-portfolio/content/pages/scripts/reaper/toggle-activate-monitor-fx.md

 ![toggle activate monitor FX gif](/gifs/JL_toggle-activate-monitor-fx.gif)
 ###### User Config<br>
 -- Define name of FX to toggle on/off.
--- MUST be an exact match (except for upper and lower case letters)..
+-- MUST be an exact match (except for upper and lower case letters).